Wildlife Protection Areas

 This action contributes to regional wildlife conservation, as we join alongside our neighbouring councils with existing Wildlife Protection Areas (Hunters Hill, Ryde, North Sydney and Willoughby).

 This declaration also supports the safety of pet cats, as roaming felines encounter daily dangers, including the risk of getting hit by a car, fighting with other cats, getting lost or contracting diseases.
 RSPCA NSW states that a cat kept safe at home will live on average 10 years longer than a cat who is allowed to roam.
+Under this declaration, Council has the ability to remove stray cats found in Wildlife Protection Areas.

 How you can help